-Wikipedia defines a stowaway as a person who secretly boards a vehicle, such as a ship, an aircraft, a train, cargo truck or bus, in order to travel without paying and without being detected.
+Wikipedia defines a stowaway as a person who secretly boards a vehicle, such as a ship, an aircraft, a train, a cargo truck or a bus, to travel without paying and without being detected.

-- Social or economic deprivation (leaving a poor country to find more opportunities in a richer country)
+- Social or economic deprivation (leaving a developing country to find more opportunities in a more prosperous country)

-- Stability, opportunity, better quality of life (related to the point above)
+- Stability, opportunity, and better quality of life (related to the point above)

 Stowaways can be classified under the following categories:

 A refugee is a person forced to escape their country of domicile, attempting the escape for reasons of war, civil unrest or religious persecution.
-The term forced is used because in this case they have no choice or a really bad choice for fear of their life or of the state of the country.
-Recently, there has been a mass exodus of people from certain countries who fear persecution and hence try to make their way out of the country any which way and under dire circumstances
+The term forced is used because, in this case, they have no choice or a terrible choice for fear of their life or the state of the country.
+Refugees leave their homeland expecting a better life in the other country.
+Recently, there has been a mass exodus of people from certain countries who fear persecution and hence try to make their way out of the country any which way and under dire circumstances.

-Illegal immigrants want to forcibly make their way into another country without being conspicuous to the border control and immigration authorities for reasons that might be undefined per se.
+Illegal immigrants want to forcibly make their way into another country without being conspicuous to border control and immigration authorities for reasons that might be undefined per se.
 It could range from any of the above.
 The idea here is that the stowaway has chosen to enter the country without adhering to the proper channels of entry into a country, undetected.
-Stowaways are usually treated as illegal immigrants at the port of disembarkation in accordance with the legislation of the countries involved.
-However, stowaways whop request asylum should be treated in accordance with the relevant UN Conventions
+Stowaways are usually treated as illegal immigrants at the port of disembarkation by the legislation of the countries involved.
+However, stowaways who request asylum should be treated by the relevant UN Conventions.

-This is the worst case and the most worrying of all for the simple fact that the person might have chosen to be a stowaway for engaging in unlawful activities.
-They could be involved with the transportation o drugs or other such illegal activities.
-These stowaways might be in groups and pose a threat to the ship’s crew sometimes seeking to make profit through obscene demands
+This is the worst case and the most worrying of all because the person might have chosen to be a stowaway for engaging in unlawful activities.
+They could be involved with the transportation of drugs or other such illegal activities.
+These stowaways might be in groups and pose a threat to the ship’s crew, sometimes seeking to make a profit through obscene demands.

 P& I Club Cover for Stowaways